turper2024/cultural-mechanics/README.md

 theory from external facts, case-specific inferences, and candidate refinements, and should state limitations or alternative interpretations.
 An explicitly invoked self-contained method instead controls which of these operations remain backstage and which appear in its prescribed output.
-With profile `.2`, the ordinary analytic distinctions appear in the second response after the relevance assessment.
 For a substantially different question, start a new chat so that source selection and interpretation begin afresh.

 ### Deutsch